Information about scholarships

 Scholarships for foreign students

-There are also other scholarships for foreign students applying for studies at Uppsala University, for example to the master programmes.
+There are also other scholarships for foreign students applying for studies at Uppsala University, for example to the Master's programmes.
 These scholarships are not listed at Find scholarships and are not administered by the Scholarships Office.
 You can find information about these other kinds of scholarships at Prospective students.

 Scholarships for studies abroad